Accounting policies and procedures

 2.2 Identifiers

-1) based on the Financial Regulations of the university: structural unit, financing source;
+1 ) pursuant to the Financial Regulations of the university: structural unit, financing source;

 2.3 Establishment and modification of the chart of accounts

-The chart of accounts and its user guide shall be established by an order of the Chief Financial Officer. [entry into force 24.01.2021]
+The chart of accounts and its user guide shall be established by order of the Chief Financial Officer. [entry into force 24.01.2021]

 3. DOCUMENTING AND RECORDING BUSINESS TRANSACTIONS